0xHaas/talks/2020/October/sec_ops_pitch/slides.md

 # Rules

 A library of extensible pre-built rules provide out of the box coverage for numerous malware variants, ransomware, trojans, suspicious behaviour, MITRE ATT&CK techniques, lolbin attacks and more.
-Many MSSP provide threat intelligence ruling.

 We can also take advantage of detection rules and threat indicators from Uppercase, Chronicle’s dedicated threat research team.

-We combine these with existing threat intelligence the organization has, as well as contributing new open-source intelligence we come across (information sharing groups, research).

 ---